domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 "C'est la vie", say the old folks, it goes to show you never can tell. --Chuck Berry, American Singer-songwriter

-F. --Internet slang in solidarity for all is terrible in the world
+F. --Internet slang in solidarity for all that's terrible in the world

 It is by will alone I set my mind in motion.
 It is by the juice of Sapho that thoughts acquire speed, the lips acquire stains, the stains become a warning.
-It is by will alone I set my mind in motion. --Mentat Mantra in David Lynch's Dune (film).
+It is by will alone I set my mind in motion. --Mentat Mantra, in David Lynch's "Dune" film

 It is by caffeine alone I set my mind in motion.
 It is by the beans of Java that thoughts acquire speed, the hands acquire shakes, the shakes become a warning.
-It is by caffeine alone I set my mind in motion. --The Programmer's Mantra (parodied from the Mentat Mantra in David Lynch's Dune (film).)
+It is by caffeine alone I set my mind in motion. --The Programmer's Mantra (parodied from the Mentat Mantra in David Lynch's "Dune" film)

 Back to life, back to reality. --Soul II Soul, Musical Group